 If the matter cannot be resolved at stage 1 or is quite complex, we will carry out an investigation and respond to you within 20 working days.
 If our investigation will take longer than 20 working days, we will tell you.

-Complaints about a school issue follow the same two-stage process.
+Complaints about school issues follow the same 2 stage process.
 A supplementary leaflet entitled 'Making a Complaint - A Guide for Parents and Guardians' provides further information.

 A complaint that a councillor has breached the Councillors’ Code of Conduct should be made to the Public Standards Commissioner.